-This is after the removal from the export statistics of wool-top exports to Mexico of fine, very-high unit value wools of approximately 1.7 million pounds clean with a value of \$11.8 million (i.e., Australian wool, combed in the United States and re-exported to Mexico).
+ASI remains committed to further developing the Indian market as a major alternative destination to China.
+As China's labor rate increases (25 percent over the last two years) and environment and other production costs also increase, India is becoming more competitive as a fiscal year).
+A weak international market for wool and a stronger domestic demand were the main factors behind the drop in exports.
+This is after the removal from the export statistics of wool-top exports to Mexico of fine, very-high unit value wools of approximately 1 million pounds clean with a value of \$7.6 million (i.e., Australian wool, combed in the United States and re-exported to Mexico).
+Greasy wool accounted for 80 percent of the total export.